assareh/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-4.md

 * Others can dynamically generate secrets such as database and cloud credentials.
 * There is even one called "Transit" that provides encryption as a service.

+* Pluggable.
+For example we have someone that wrote an Ethereum plugin for Vault to safeguard their cryptocurrency private keys. to use Vault as a highly secure Ethereum Wallet with MFA.

 ---
 name:vault-secrets-engines-2
 # Important Vault Secrets Engines